practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 hello world
 ```

-The server will close the socket after finishing the response to terminate the
+5) Finally, the server closes the socket after finishing the response to
-connection.
+terminate the connection.

+Using this basic workflow as a guide, we can start writing some code!

 ## Writing the simplest Ruby HTTP server

-To begin, let's write the simplest thing that could possibly work: a web server
+To begin, let's build the simplest thing that could possibly work: a web server
 that always responds "hello world" with HTTP 200 to any request.

 Requiring the `socket` library allows us to use the `TCPServer` class.